 Capitalize and abbreviate when part of someone's name; do not separate by a comma.
 (John Doe Sr.)

 Used in conjunction with quotation marks, it is usually placed outside quotation marks.

 Sculpture by Martin Puryear located to the west of Penn Hall.
 It was erected in 1982 to commemorate the College's sesquicentennial anniversary.

-Before a name: Capitalize a title when it precedes a person’s name and is not set off by commas.
-(College Dean Julie Ramsey, Assistant Professor Nathalie Lebon, Associate Professor of History Timothy Shannon, President Janet Morgan Riggs).
-An exception: It was a speech by history professor John Jones.
-Here, “history professor” is simply an occupational descriptor, not a formal title; it is also vague as to academic status.
-When separated by a comma, do not capitalize the job title: The group presented it to the provost, Christopher Zappe.
+- Before a name: Capitalize a title when it precedes a person's name and is not set off by commas.
+(College Dean Julie Ramsey, Assistant Professor Nathalie Lebon, Associate Professor of History Timothy Shannon, President Katherine Will.) an exception: It was a speech by history professor John Jones.
+Here, "history professor" is simply an occupational descriptor, not a formal title; it is also vague as to academic status.
+When separated by a comma, do not capitalize the job title: The group presented it to the provost, Dan DeNicola.)